kalekundert/exmemo/README.rst

 Let's start by creating a new entry (called an "experiment") in our lab notebook::

-   $ exmemo expt new "Large step with half twist"
+   $ exmemo note new "Large step with half twist"

 This will create a subdirectory called ``20171210_large_step_with_half_twist/`` in the ``notebook/`` directory.
 It will also create a restructured text file